SafiaKhouja/MSIA423-Khouja-DessertFlavorEvaluator/README.md

     build.
 By default, the BUILD_SQLITE_LOCAL_DB variable is set to *True* and the BUILD_AWS_RDS variable is set to *False*.
     This configuration will build a database schema in local sqlite but not in AWS-RDS.
 Please change these configurations based on your needs to build the database schema in one or both platforms.
+    - Please note that, because of the way that I have implemented logging currently, running this script produces a barrage of S3 DEBUG and INFO logging messages.
+If you see this, do not be alarmed as it does not mean that my script is broken.
     - For reference, the script for this step is located in the src directory under the name *buildDessertDB.py*
     - Once again, verify that you are in the root directory.
 We will use the same docker image from step 3 to run the following container.
 Please refer to step 3 if you need to rebuild that image.